mackenziekbrooks/dci101-f22/docs/network-analysis.md

 In order to practice using the terminology and methods of network analysis, let's design a network from scratch.
 Use the materials provided.

-1. [In your group, select a topic for your network](https://wlu.app.box.com/notes/871866042025).
+1. [In your group, select a topic for your network](https://wlu.app.box.com/notes/916350517824).
 It should be approachable for all members of your group.
-Game of Thrones?
+Harry Potter?
 W&L students?
 Sports?
 A novel or TV show?
 2. List all the nodes in your network.
 Do they have types?
 Do they have attributes?
 Is this a bi-modal or multi-modal network?
 3. Start making connections or edges in your network.
 What type of edges do you need?
 Do the edges have a weight?
 4. Think about centrality.
 Do you have an ego network?
 How might you start calculating centrality?